 And the history continues…

-Four Medical Centers have open the past 20 years, seven Urgent Cares, nearly 700 providers, 12,000 employees and 200 practice locations.
+Four Medical Centers have opened the past 20 years, seven Urgent Cares, more than 1,000 providers, more than 13,000 employees and nearly 200 practice locations.

-A new hospital in Bullitt County will be opening in 2023, a new Frazier Rehabilitation Hospital– Brownsboro in 2023, a new tower will be added to UofL Hospital beginning in 2022 and more to come.
+A new hospital in Bullitt County will be opening in 2023 with more to come.